FAQs

 SAFETY & ENVIRONMENT

-The project requires a development approval permit from the NSW Department of Planning.
+The Great Western Battery obtained development approval from the NSW Department of Planning in November 2023.

 The battery will use similar technology to the batteries that are being increasingly installed in homes, just on a larger scale.
 There are no known health risks associated with properly maintained large-scale battery installations.

 We commit to removing all above-ground infrastructure and the site will be rehabilitated when the project ceases to operate.
-This will be a condition of the Development Approval.
+This is a condition of the Development Approval.

 After removal, a large percentage of the material in the batteries will be reclaimed or recycled; more than 60% of materials, especially critical minerals, will be recovered for re-use.